x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 Connection filtering is an anti-spam feature in Microsoft Exchange Server 2013 that allows or blocks email based on the message source.
 Connection filtering is performed by the Connection Filtering agent that's available only on Edge Transport servers.
 The Connection Filtering agent relies on the IP address of the connecting mail server to determine what action, if any, to take on an inbound message.

 By default, the Connection Filtering agent is the first anti-spam agent to evaluate an inbound message on an Edge Transport server.
 The source IP address of the SMTP connection is checked against the allowed and blocked IP addresses.
 If the source IP address is there in the list of allowed IP addresses, no more processing is needed.
 The message is then sent.
-If the source IP address is specifically blocked, the SMTP connection is dropped.
-If the source IP address isn't specifically allowed or blocked, the message flows through the other anti-spam agents on the Edge Transport server.
+If the source IP address is blocked, the SMTP connection is dropped.
+If the source IP address isn't allowed or blocked, the message flows through the other anti-spam agents on the Edge Transport server.

 Connection filtering compares the IP address of the source mail server with the values in the following data stores:
 - IP Allowlist